 Read below for travel health advice on Morocco from the MDtravelhealth channel on Red Planet Travel.

 Are you a doctor or medical professional with knowledge of the situation in Morocco Why not apply to contribute to this page?
+You will get a link and referrals to your clinic from this site.

 Summary of recommendations